FractionEstate/decentralized-did/docs/audit-validation-2025-10-22.md

 ## Recommended Follow-Up

 1. Decide whether to migrate the public SDK to the BCH-backed extractor (import from `src/biometrics`) or update the audit narrative to reflect the current salted-hash workflow permanently.
-2. Implement multi-provider fallback for Blockfrost-dependent operations and document operational runbooks for outage scenarios.
+2. Implement multi-provider fallback for Koios-dependent operations and document operational runbooks for outage scenarios.
 3. Add explicit regression tests for the helper data format consumed by the CLI to ensure future refactors retain compatibility.
 4. Surface the absence of liveness detection and mobile enrollment flows prominently in public documentation until corresponding features ship.